Funerals during the Coronavirus (COVID-19) outbreak

 When a loved one dies it is always a very difficult and upsetting time and if you have recently suffered a bereavement I would like to offer my sincere condolences.
 Social distancing restrictions are changing how funerals and burials are being conducted.
 This means that it can be even more difficult to say goodbye in the way you would have wished.

 If you have been unable to have a funeral ceremony or attendance was restricted it will be possible to have a Memorial Ceremony or an Interment or Scattering of Ashes ceremony at a later date.
 This will allow all family and friends can come together to celebrate the life of the person who has died, acknowledge their grief and say a final farewell.
+Please see details below about memorials and interment or scattering of ashes

 Please contact me if you would like to discuss your loved one’s funeral, a Memorial Ceremony or Scattering or Interment of Ashes Ceremony